 - This includes Morrell, Fairhurst, Burton, King's Manor Library, Minster Library and the Borthwick Institute for Archives.

-- Further information can be found here: coronavirus and the Library
+- Further information on accessing resources and support while the Library is closed can be found here: coronavirus and the Library

 Shops and catering

 - Food outlets (cafes and restaurants) are now closed

 - Nisa supermarkets at Market Square and Kimberlow remain open, but with reduced opening times